-There’s more than a few songs inspired by Yoko Ono — one of the most celebrated and vilified figures in rock history.
+There are more than a few songs inspired by Yoko Ono, one of the most celebrated and vilified figures in rock history.

 After all, she was the muse for one of pop music’s biggest legends, John Lennon.
-And she was the scapegoat for the breakup of, arguably, the greatest band that ever existed – the Beatles.
+And she was blamed by many for the breakup of, arguably, the greatest band that ever existed – the Beatles.
 Her work has influenced Sonic Youth, Elvis Costello and Lady Gaga, but her music is also laughed off as shrill, shrieking and unlistenable.
 Even Yoko seems to understand how she is perceived.
-She’s written songs with the titles ‘Yes, I’m Your Angel’ and ‘Yes, I’m a Witch.’
+She’s written songs with the titles "Yes, I’m Your Angel" and "Yes, I’m a Witch."

 No matter how you feel about Yoko Ono, she’s inspired some great music.
 Here are 10 songs that might not have existed without her.

 Paul McCartney’s "Get Back" was recorded during the Let it Be sessions, when tensions among the Beatles were at an all-time high.
 Although McCartney always denied it, Lennon felt that there was something nasty being stated about Yoko in the song, and said so in his infamous interview with Playboy in 1980.
 There were also rumors that McCartney looked straight at Yoko every time he sang the words “get back” during the Fab Four’s 1969 rooftop concert.
 It’s not difficult to make the leap that one of Lennon's bandmates would wish that the ever-present Yoko would “get back to where she once belonged.”